digidem/comapeo-mobile/docs/EndToEndTests/Observations.md

 ### Test Objectives

 - Checks that the details screen has the back arrow, question number out of number, and done or next, the detail name, the and the placeholder.
+- Checks that the back arrow returns to the new observation screen
 - Checks that the text field input is open by default
 - Checks that text can be input into that text field
 - Checks that if it is question 1 or 1, that done appears
+- Checks that if hitting done, returns to the new observation screen
+- Saves the observation

 ### Special Considerations

 - There is no mock data with two questions, so functionality for advancing forward or backward through questions is not there.
 - There is no mock data with a multi select, so functionality for doing that is not testable
-- There is a bug in that hitting the back arrow does not return to "New Observation" as it should
-- Adding details doesn't work right now and causes the new observation to be lost